denisreilly/ntp-bcp/commentsIESGLastCall.md

 DR: Personally, I like the broader recommendation here, as it seems like a good idea to emphasize the importance of the BCP.
-But we can move the sentence "Mitigating source address spoofing attacks should be a priority of anyone administering NTP." to appear immediately before the recommendation.
+But we can move the sentence "Mitigating source address spoofing attacks should be a priority of anyone administering NTP." to appear at the start of the next paragraph.
 This will better clarify why the recommendation is there.

 # Comment